Bulldog Courage (1922 film): Plot

-Jimmy Brent (Larkin), a college athlete and ward of his uncle John Morton, is sent to Wyoming by his uncle to seek out Bob Phillips, Morton's former rival for the hand of Mary Allen.
+Jimmy Brent, a college athlete and ward of his uncle John Morton, is sent to Wyoming by his uncle to seek out Bob Phillips, Morton's former rival for the hand of Mary Allen.
 Morton, who has nursed resentment for years, offers Brent $50,000 if he will find Phillips and "beat him up."

-When Jimmy arrives in Wyoming, he falls in love with Gloria Phillips (Love), Big Bob's daughter, and decides not to carry out his uncle's wishes.
+When Jimmy arrives in Wyoming, he falls in love with Gloria Phillips, Big Bob's daughter, and decides not to carry out his uncle's wishes.
 One of the Phillips' cowboys, Smokey Evans, who is secretly in love with Gloria and a member of a band of cattle rustlers, gives Phillips a note falsely implicating Brent as a rustler.
 Brent is sent away in disgrace and under suspicion.

 Later, Brent meets and fights Phillips in a rough confrontation.
 Brent discovers the rustlers' hideout and after much fighting, they are turned over to the sheriff.
 Meanwhile, Smokey Evans attempts to kidnap Gloria, but Brent arrives in time to trail them and capture Evans after a fight among the cliffs.
 Big Bob Phillips learns of Brent's quest and that he has won his uncle's $50,000 reward, and the story ends with Gloria and Jimmy preparing for marriage.